 Doctor’s recommend 7-9 uninterrupted hours of sleep per night.
-But as a fellow mom, let me tell you, I totally understand that that’s a luxury.
-It’s rare that my sleep is uninterrupted.
-It’s even more rare that it totals 7-9 hours daily.
+But as a fellow mom, let me tell you, I totally understand that’s a luxury.
+My sleep is rarely uninterrupted.
+It’s even rarer that it totals 7-9 hours daily.
 But I do my best.
 Try to get to bed just 15 minutes earlier than you normally do.
 Turn off your electronics.
-Sleep in a cozy, dark room.
+Sleep in a cozy, darkroom.

 You’re not lifting weights!

 I have friends who are avid runners and really love it (ugh, I just can’t).
 But their weight doesn’t change and they are frustrated as hell.
 I hear “I run five days a week!!!
 How am I not losing weight?”
 My answer: You need to lift weights!